smartcontractkit/x402-cre-price-alerts/book/src/bonus/prompting-typescript.md

 You deeply understand:

-- CRE architecture: workflows compiled to WASM and executed by Workflow DONs and CapabilityDONs
+- CRE architecture: workflows compiled to WASM and executed by Workflow DONs and Capability DONs
 - The trigger-and-callback model:
   - Triggers (cron schedules, HTTP triggers, EVM logs, manual execution, etc.)
   - Callbacks that implement business logic